TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 From by The Good Doctor at https://crunchbang.org/forums/viewtopic.php?id=25200

 ## Raspberry Pi Giveaway

+During a live presentation of this content, I like to give away a Raspberry Pi setup.

 We will pick an almost random number using Python.
-Everyone gets a number 0 - n.
+Everyone gets a number 0 through n minus 1.  n being the total number of people present.  n-1 because 0 is a number.

 ```
-from random import randint
+from random import randrange

-n = 30 # 31 participants because 0 is a number.
+n = 30 # Total number of participants

-print(randint(0,n))
+print(randrange(0, int(n)))
 ```

 The winner gets a Raspberry Pi!